libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 buckets with no need for intermediate files.

-There are some complications due to the way these formats work, and you can need up to 30% of the image size in memory for extra buffering.
-But at least it's possible now.
+There are some complications due to the way these formats work, and you can need up to 30% of the image size in memory for extra buffering, but at least it's possible now.

 ### `libspng` save